bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 When an outer robe, upper robe, lower robe, alms bowl or sitting-cloth is to be replaced, the article already determined must first be relinquished from use:

-'Imaṃ saṅghāṭiṃ paccuddharāmi.'\
+'Imaṁ saṅghāṭiṁ paccuddharāmi.'\
 '*I relinquish this outer robe.*' *Sp.III.643*

-Substitute the appropriate item for '*saṅghāṭiṃ*'.
+Substitute the appropriate item for '*saṅghāṭiṁ*'.

 Apart from relinquishing from use, a determined article ceases to be determined if it is given to another, is stolen, is taken on trust by a friend, or has a